NEPAFENAC

 Drug Warnings

-A person is not allowed to use NEPAFENAC if they are allergic to it as it may cause unwanted reactions in their eyes.
-Before using this medicine, tell your doctor if have dry eye syndrome, arthritis, diabetes, or a bleeding or blood-clotting disorder such as hemophilia.
+Do not use NEPAFENAC if you are allergic to any of its components.
+Before using this medicine, tell your doctor if you have dry eye syndrome, arthritis, diabetes, or a bleeding or blood-clotting disorder such as haemophilia.
 The use of NEPAFENAC is restricted not for longer than 14 days after the surgical procedure unless recommended by the doctor.
-This is an FDA pregnancy category C drug that is not known whether harm an unborn baby so it is best to consult with a doctor if you are pregnant or plan to become pregnant.
+Consult the doctor if you are pregnant or breastfeeding.

 Drug Interactions

-Drug-Drug Interaction: NEPAFENAC may interact with some medications like blood thinners (warfarin), antiplatelet medications (clopidogrel), corticosteroid drugs (prednisone), other eye medications (corticosteroid eye drops).
-Tell your doctor before using these medicines.
+Drug-Drug Interaction: Inform the doctor if you are taking blood thinners (warfarin), antiplatelet medications (clopidogrel), corticosteroid drugs (prednisone), and other eye medications (corticosteroid eye drops).

-Drug-Disease Interaction: NEPAFENAC is not used in patients who are dealing with diabetes, dry eye syndrome, an allergy to any other eye drops, arthritis, a bleeding or blood-clotting disorder, such as hemophilia.
+Drug-Disease Interaction: Inform the doctor if you have diabetes, dry eye syndrome, an allergy to any other eye drops, arthritis, or a bleeding or blood-clotting disorder, such as haemophilia.

 Drug-Drug Interactions Checker List: